keboola/connection-docs/components/extractors/marketing-sales/google-cm360/index.md

 ### Running Existing Reports

-This option is suitable when you already have multiple identical reports defined across required Ad Accounts.
+This option is suitable when you already have multiple identical reports defined across required ad accounts.

 To run an existing report, follow these steps:
 1. Define your report in the [CM360 Report Builder](https://www.google.com/analytics/dfa/) (see the official [documentation](https://support.google.com/campaignmanager/answer/2823849?sjid=16894252783161215189-EU&visit_id=638403222303021904-3691116343&rd=1)).